-Within TheGrint, combined scores can’t be deleted.
+Within TheGrint, you can’t delete combined scores.
 However, if there is a mistake with one of the 9-holes used on the Combined Score, the 9-hole Score itself is the one that can be edited or it can be deleted.
-If you delete one of the 9-holes in a combined score, it gets deleted in both TheGrint and the USGA and the “widow” score is now alone.
+If you delete one of the 9-holes in a combination, it will be in both TheGrint and the USGA and the “widow” score is now alone.
 Also, if there’s one 9-hole score waiting for a match they will be automatically matched.
 If there isn’t one pending, then the widow score stays as pending waiting for the next 9-hole score to combine.

 Hope this helps clarify Combined Scores.
 Comment below if you have thoughts or questions.
 I’ll be reading your comments!